openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/03-login-to-openshift.md

 OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
-To get a feel for how the web console works, click on the "OpenShift Console" tab next to the "Local Web Browser" tab.
+To get a feel for how the web console works, click on the "OpenShift Console" tab.
 The login credentials are: admin/admin.

 ![OpenShift Console Tab](/openshift/assets/middleware/rhoar-getting-started-spring/openshift-console-tab.png)